hardbyte/Paillier.jl/README.md

 This is rough!
 Don't use for anything serious yet!
 Not reviewed by a cryptographer.

+Constant time functions have not been used, so this could be susceptible to timing side channel attacks.

-In particular we don't obfuscate the results of encrypted math operations by default.
+We don't obfuscate the results of encrypted math operations by default.
 This is an optimization copied from python-paillier, however after any homomorphic operation - before sharing an `EncryptedNumber` or `EncryptedArray` you must call `obfuscate()` to secure the ciphertext.

-Ideally this will occur behind the scenes at serialization time.
+Ideally this will occur behind the scenes at serialization time, but this library doesn't help with serialization (yet).

 ## Quick Example